UKHO/taskmanager/docs/DatabaseDesign.md

 ### Comment

+The Comment table holds user entered comments for each workflow.

 | Column Name       | Datatype      | Allow nulls | Description                                                                                     |
 |-------------------|---------------|-------------|-------------------------------------------------------------------------------------------------|
 |CommentId          |INT            |No           |The primary key of this table                                                                    |